Limited overs match

 4. Official Test Team Away Matches against First Class Teams.

-Accordingly, List A does not include World Cup warm-up matches, other away matches (for example, against first-class teams that do not participate in key home tournaments of this category, in particular, university ones), as well as exhibition and friendly matches.
+As a result, List A does not contain demonstration and friendly matches, as well as warm-up matches for the World Cup, other away matches (for instance, against first-class teams that do not compete in significant home tournaments of this category, particularly university ones), and world cup warm-up matches.

 Australia.
 Limited overs matches are held in two popular tournaments – the Marsh One Day Cup and the KFC Twenty20 Big Bash.
 The first one, created in 1969, is represented by the following teams: